CosmosContracts/council/policies/DRAFT-01-CONFLICT_OF_INTEREST.md

 _Title_: `Conflict Of Interest Disclosure` (insert or select)

-_Description_: `This post contains or links to our official & current Conflict Of Interest (COI) Policy, COI Disclosures from our members, COI Reporting form.`
+_Description_: `This post lists our official & current Conflict Of Interest (COI) Policy, COI Disclosures from our members, and COI Reporting form.`

 _Content_: